 Camping in Jasper National Park - Black Bear

-We’ve been living near the Canadian Rockies for more than five years.
-If you know us or read our blog, you know that mountains are the centre of our universe and we spend all our free time among the mountain peaks.
+We’ve been living near the Canadian Rockies for more than a decade.
+If you know us or read our blog, you know that mountains are the centre of our universe, and we spend all our free time among the mountain peaks.

 Needless to say, we had our share of wildlife encounters throughout the years.
-Luckily, none of them were scary, but all of them were very humbling experiences.
+Luckily, none were scary, but all were humbling experiences.

-Keep reading to get inspired and create your own Canadian Rockies wildlife adventure.
+Keep reading to get inspired and create your adventure by watching Canadian animals.

 Wildlife in Canada

-For any animal lovers, Canadian Rockies are a dream.
-Let me show you the most beautiful wild animals you can see in Canada.
+For any animal lovers, the Canadian Rockies are a dream.
+Let me show you the most beautiful animals in Canada that you can see.

 1. Black bear

-Seeing a black bear is for many people a highlight of their trip to the Canadian Rockies.
+Of all the Canadian animals, the black bear is the most iconic for the Rockies.
+For many people, seeing a black bear is a highlight of their trip to the Canadian Rockies.
 And it’s more common than you think.

 100 best things to do in Banff National Park, Canada - Watch bear cubs